 Bus drivers shall promptly report any violation of District policy or school rules to the Principal.
+Drivers may file a written or electronic complaint or report of student misconduct (06.34 AP.2) including a recommendation to revoke transportation privileges.
+Drivers may be heard at any disciplinary hearing relating, at least in part, to misconduct that occurred during the operator’s transportation of the student.

 Discharge of Pupils From Bus

 Drivers are in charge of their buses, and their first responsibility shall be to the safe transportation of their passengers.
 In the event that one or more pupils are behaving in a threatening or violent manner or in such a way as to endanger the safety of other pupils on the bus, the driver shall stop the bus and contact the bus garage or Superintendent’s designee to send someone to pick up the student or, if the behavior warrants, the driver shall call law enforcement.
 If calls for assistance are unsuccessful, the driver is authorized to order the offending student from the bus if the student is in the sixth (6th) grade or above.
 In the event a pupil is discharged for disciplinary reasons, the driver shall make every effort to do so near a house or open business establishment.
-At the first reasonable opportunity, the driver shall notify the Principal of the school where the pupil attends or the Superintendent and the student's parent or legal guardian.1
+At the first reasonable opportunity, the driver shall notify the Principal of the school where the pupil attends or the Superintendent and the student's parent or legal guardian.1 Drivers shall only discharge students in compliance with Policy 09.2261.

 Withholding of Riding Privileges

 The Principal is authorized to withhold bus-riding privileges up to a maximum of ten (10) school days per occurrence in the case of habitual or serious conduct violations.2 The Principal shall notify the parents in cases where bus-riding privileges have been withheld.
+Drivers may, upon filing a written report to the Superintendent/designee, refuse future transportation to students in violation of the Code of Acceptable Behavior and Discipline (risk of physical harm or otherwise makes it unsafe), until an interim or final determination of disciplinary action has been made.

 The Superintendent or the Superintendent's designee may withhold bus-riding privileges up to the remainder of the school year.2